collapsed-stacks/startups/questions/13191/should-my-freelance-business-name-be-exactly-the-same-as-my-domain-name.md

 - posted by: [BrettFromLA](https://stackexchange.com/users/2813127/brettfromla) on 2017-08-15
 - score: 2

-<p>If someone hears about your company for the first time, and they want to look you up, they may type in "DianeDesign.com".
+If someone hears about your company for the first time, and they want to look you up, they may type in "DianeDesign.com".
 I would make them match.
 (Most people would do a Google search, and probably find your site, but I think it's just simpler if the name matches!
-Plus, consistent naming reinforce your brand.)</p>
+Plus, consistent naming reinforce your brand.)

 ## Answer 13212